 - Student Eligibility: Student contract holders are limited to six (6) contract renewals beyond the original term of the contract.
 Special requests from student residents to remain beyond the maximum periods of eligibility must be submitted in writing to the Housing Information Office by March 1 preceding the end of the contract.

 - Non-student Eligibility: Non-student contract holders are limited to two (2) contract renewal periods beyond the term of the original contract.
-If a Non-student enrolls as a Student, they may not add more than the maximum student eligibility time to their time spent in University Housing as a Non-student.
+If a Non-student enrolls as a Student, they may not add more than the maximum student eligibility time to their time spent in M Housing as a Non-student.

 Graduate, Family, and Staff Apartment Eligibility and Prioritization for Apartment Assignments